jackycwwang/lighthouse_lab_midterm_project/README.md

 #### Random Forests

 ### Limitations
 * This project has been optimized for predicting flight delays taking place on the first week of January, and have trained models on data for that time frame (first week January plus 5 days around that time, as to not include Christmas).
 Using this model to predict flights during the other times of the year will likely not perform as well.
-Only two years of data were used, had we included additional years, we may have been able to increase the performance.
+* Only two years of data were used, had we included additional years, we may have been able to increase the performance.
+* As we were only concerned with delayed flights, any flights that did not arrive were removed from the training set.
+These models will not be able to predict cancelled flights.

 ### If we had more time, we would:
 * Use greater granularity in the grid searches for the various models as this would allow for more accurate predicting.